• Skip to primary navigation

 Looking for some garage organization ideas?
 We went to town on our mess of a garage and organized it from top to bottom.
 Here’s how!

-When we finally finished our it-took-forever kitchen remodel, we had the beautiful new kitchen that we had dreamed of but we also had a garage that looked like it came out of an episode of Hoarders.
+When we finally finished our kitchen remodel, we had the beautiful new kitchen that we had dreamed of but we also had a garage that looked like it came out of an episode of Hoarders.
 To be honest, it wasn’t exactly neat and tidy before our kitchen renovation but the addition of extra tools, molding samples, packaging materials, painting supplies, and a massive layer of construction dust took it to next-level chaos:

 Our horribly messy garage before with organized it with The Container Store's Elfa system